Jean-KOUAGOU/JK-Win/README.md

 ### Download ready-to-run

 This GitHub repository serves for the description of the work and the steps to reproduce the results.
 It does not contain the data.
-It is therefore not necessary to clone it as the compressed version contains everything you will need.
-Please download the compressed version of the repository from [hobbit](https://hobbitdata.informatik.uni-leipzig.de/BBDC2023-Professional-Track/)

 ### Installation